eksnet/evesedgwick/README.md

 ```
 jekyll serve

-## wait a few seconds, then check out your dev site at http://localhost:4000
+# wait about 10 seconds, then check out your dev site at http://localhost:4000
 ```

 You can also ask Jekyll to generate static assets.
 This happens automatically during deployment, so you really only need to do this if you are debugging a broken build.